NotAllur/global-tech-store-finder/README.md

-# global-tech-store-finder
+# Global Tech Store Finder
-A community-driven website to find computer stores from around the world.
+This repository hosts a community-driven website aimed at providing a comprehensive directory of computer stores from across the globe.